CindyGTang/AOEL/team/index.md

 # Current Members

-{% include list.html data="members" component="portrait" filter="group !='alumni' and role =='postdoc' or 'phd' or 'phd-co' or 'mphil' or 'msc' or 'ug'" %}
+{% include list.html data="members" component="portrait" filter="group !='alumni'" and filter="role =='postdoc' or 'phd' or 'phd-co' or 'mphil' or 'msc' or 'ug'" %}